chriswblake/github-copilot-lamp/docs/gift-a-friend.md

 - No supports are required.
 - Any infill is fine.
 No special settings are required.
-- For a textured look, consider a textured plate. [[US]](https://us.store.bambulab.com/products/bambu-dual-sided-textured-pei-plate)
+- For a matte look, consider a textured plate. [[US]](https://us.store.bambulab.com/products/bambu-dual-sided-textured-pei-plate)

 | Image | Part | Description |
 | -- | -- | -- |